 2. Translations should be submitted via email attachment, MBox, or Google Drive.
 In the body of your email, please include (i) the title, author, and original language of the text you have translated, (ii) your name, and (iii) an indication of whether you are an undergraduate (with title of major) or graduate student (with title of program).

 3. All submissions will be forwarded for anonymous judging to one of three panels of faculty members in departments corresponding broadly to groups (I), (II), and (III) above.

 4. Students affiliated with any UM department are eligible.

-5. All work should consist of original translations/interpretations of works from Ancient Greek, Modern Greek, or Latin.
+5. All work should consist of original translations/interpretations of works from the languages listed above.

 7. Maximum length of written submissions is five double-spaced pages.

 8. In each category (undergraduate and graduate), the prizes will be $100 each.